 Following the verdict, the Paris-based watchdog Reporters Without Borders (RSF) "firmly" condemned the sentence, saying the conviction was "unjust."

-with RFE/RL, RSF's Iran researcher, Reza Moini, said the accusations were "baseless."
+In a recent interview with RFE/RL, RSF's Iran researcher, Reza Moini, said the accusations were "baseless."

 "The truth is that no court has been able to prove the spying charges that have been brought not only against Roxana Saberi, but against a number of journalists who since 2000 have been charged with espionage," Moini said.

 "We believe that the charges are baseless and the way the court (trial) was held behind closed doors indicates this," Moini continued.
 "Also, the fact that no evidence in the case was provided to journalists and independent observers."

 Saberi has worked as a freelance reporter for several Western news organizations including the U.S. public broadcaster, National Public Radio, and the BBC.

 Moini pointed out that seven journalists and two bloggers are currently in jail in Iran.
 Three of them -- Adnan Hassanpur, Mohammad Sadigh Kabudvand, and Mohammad Hassan Falahizadeh -- were sentenced to heavy prison terms on the same espionage charge as Saberi.